wdudek82/project-jeera-monorepo/README.md

   - [x] hide submit comment button if there is no content after trimming white spaces
   - [x] prevent creating comments when field is empty (after trimming)
   - [x] (comment) when only white spaces has been submitted, only reset the new comment textarea
+  - [ ] (IN PROGRESS) deleting (only own) comments
+  - [ ] add some visual cue showing that comment is being deleted
+  - [ ] extract logic and template for comments form to a different component
+  - [ ] extract logic and template for ticket form to a different component
+  - [ ] after adding comment blur comment field
+  - [ ] editing (only own) comments
+  - [ ] close icon button in top right corner should not get autofocus when dialog is opened
+  - [ ] user can create multiple projects with separate backlogs and boards
   - [ ] additional fields on ticket form/ticket model:
     - [ ] due to
     - [ ] environment